-- b) Directorships held in other companies, listed or otherwise; - c) An indication of the director's classification as executive, proprietary or independent; in the case of proprietary directors, stating the shareholder they represent or have links with. - d) The date of their first and subsequent appointments as a company director, and; - e) Shares held in the company and any options on the same.
+- 28. Companies should post the following director particulars on their websites, and keep them permanently updated: - Professional experience and background; a) - Directorships held in other companies, listed or otherwise; b) - An indication of the director's classification as executive, proprietary or independent; in the case of proprietary directors, stating the shareholder they represent or have links with. - d) The date of their first and subsequent appointments as a Company director, and; - Shares held in the Company and any options on the same.